FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Introduction

 In this study, we focus specifically on the execution efficiency of code, which is primarily measured by execution time~\cite{Gong2025TRACY}.
 To improve the execution efficiency of code and address the limitations of existing approaches, we propose \textbf{\fp{}}, a low-cost and high-efficiency framework for optimizing code execution performance.
 Our work targets function-level optimization, aiming to improve the runtime performance of Python code without altering their semantics.
 We consider Python code as the target language in this study, as it is widely used in practice, especially among AI engineers, and its runtime overhead makes it a natural candidate for optimization~\cite{Stoico2025AnES}.
 By combining Retrieval-Augmented Generation (RAG) with Low-Rank Adaptation (LoRA) fine-tuning, the \fp{} framework adaptively enhances LLMs for code efficiency optimization tasks.
 It consists of two main components: \textbf{(1)} A \textit{Code Efficiency Optimization Knowledge Base}, which stores low-efficiency (slow) code snippets along with their corresponding optimization suggestions.
 This component enables semantic similarity matching based on the input code and provides relevant suggestions as references for code improvement. \textbf{(2)} A \textit{Fine-Tuned Code Generation Model}, obtained by applying LoRA fine-tuning to an existing LLM, which automatically generates an optimized version of the code based on the input code and the optimization suggestions retrieved in (1).
 These two components form a feedback loop system from semantic retrieval to efficiency-oriented code generation.

-Our main \textbf{contributions} are as follows: \textbf{(1)} \textit{A Code Efficiency Optimization Knowledge Base.} We constructed a code efficiency optimization dataset grounded in the Mercury~\cite{du2024mercury} and PIE~\cite{Madaan2023LearningPC} benchmarks.
-The dataset includes source code snippets along with corresponding human-written optimization suggestions, serving as a valuable resource for training and evaluating LLM-based optimization systems. \textbf{(2)} \textit{A Code Execution Efficiency Optimization Framework.} We proposed \fp{}, a cost-effective and efficient framework for optimizing code execution performance using LLMs.
-Designed with practicality and scalability in mind, \fp{} enables code optimization without reliance on expensive hardware.
-The framework's components, such as the optimization knowledge base and the fine-tuned model, are modular and extensible, making it potentially adaptable to other programming languages (e.g., C++, Rust, Go), as well as to different optimization goals (e.g., security, parallelism), with promising potential for broader adoption. \textbf{(3)} \textit{An Improved PIE Benchmarking Program.} We presented an enhanced version of the PIE Benchmarking Program~\cite{replicationPackage}, achieving an improvement in evaluation efficiency over the original implementation.
-While the original PIE benchmark~\cite{Madaan2023LearningPC} is reliable for evaluating performance improvements, it suffers from long execution time and high resource consumption, limiting its usability during early-stage software development.
-Our improved version significantly reduces testing overhead, facilitating rapid experimentation, efficient evaluation, and large-scale comparative studies.
-Furthermore, we filtered out unusable or erroneous test cases caused by library compatibility issues, ensuring the integrity and reliability of the benchmark.
+Our main \textbf{contributions} are twofold: \textbf{(1)} \textit{A Code Efficiency Optimization Knowledge Base.} We constructed a retrieval-oriented knowledge base grounded in the Mercury~\cite{du2024mercury} and PIE~\cite{Madaan2023LearningPC} benchmarks.
+Beyond integrating optimization instances from the two datasets, we augment them with LLM-generated summaries that capture the underlying optimization strategy and code transformation intent.
+We further reorganize the knowledge base into a unified retrieval-oriented structure, enabling effective retrieval of relevant optimization patterns and providing diverse optimization cases to support retrieval-augmented LLM-based code optimization. \textbf{(2)} \textit{A Code Execution Efficiency Optimization Framework.} We proposed \fp{}, a cost-effective and efficient framework for optimizing code execution performance using LLMs.
+Designed with practicality in mind, \fp{} supports code optimization under standard hardware settings, without relying on specialized or high-cost computational resources.
+The framework's components, including the optimization knowledge base and the fine-tuned model, are modular and extensible, making it potentially adaptable to other programming languages and promising for broader adoption.
+Preliminary results on C++ provide initial evidence of this potential.

+Rather than introducing a new LLM architecture or fine-tuning paradigm, this work focuses on the practical challenge of code execution efficiency optimization.
+To this end, we construct a retrieval-oriented optimization knowledge base and integrate retrieval augmentation with parameter-efficient model adaptation, resulting in an effective and practical framework for LLM-based code optimization under standard hardware settings.